-Regular meals, adequate sleep and exercise will usually help to prevent seizures.
+Regular meals, adequate sleep and exercise might help to reduce the risk of seizures.

 Your child should avoid things that she knows trigger her seizures, like flashing lights, overtiredness, hunger or television.

-Always supervise your child when he’s swimming or bathing, and try to avoid activities like climbing trees.
+Always supervise your child when he’s swimming, bathing or doing activities that involve heights.

 Watching your child having a seizure can be very distressing.
 Contacting an epilepsy support group might help you feel less fearful about your child’s condition.